-From implementation to employee engagement, successful CRM adoption is about changing user behaviors and not just about the technology itself.
+From implementation to employee engagement, successful CRM adoption is about changing user behaviours and not just about the technology itself.

 Knowing the problems that users face with existing systems will also help you to communicate the benefits and eliminate such challenges.
 Involving employees so they are part of the CRM initiative will make them feel more accountable and in turn more likely to use and support it.